Koolen-de Vries Syndrome

-Koolen-de Vries Syndrome was first identified in 2006 and thus is a relatively ``new`` syndrome.
 Current published literature describing the syndrome is based on small numbers of individuals.
-Research into the syndrome is still on-going and there is great need for parents/caregivers to get involved.
-Read more about how you can get involved with GenIDA.
+Research into the syndrome is continuously on-going and there is great need for parents/caregivers to get involved.
+Our team of researchers continues to collect and analyze medical data so in the future, they can and will continue developing specific disease management and surveillance strategies.

 Koolen-de Vries Syndrome is genetic syndrome involving the 17th chromosome and is caused by a microdeletion at 17q21.31 (including the KANSL1 gene) or is caused by a change or mutation of the KANSL1 gene.
 The microdeletion or the KANSL1 mutation causes developmental delays, learning difficulties and can cause a number of other health concerns.